MigueelMirandaa/L-PasiveEnterprise/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `L-PasiveEnterprise` directory.
 3. Add the resource to your `server.cfg`:
+4. Implement the `sql.sql` file on your database:

 ```plaintext
 ensure L-PasiveEnterprise